inigogonzalezdearrieta/inigogonzalezdearrieta.github.io/README.md

 ## About me

-I am a postdoc researcher at the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/guest/en-home), staying as a visitor researcher at [CEMHTI laboratory](https://www.cemhti.cnrs-orleans.fr/default.aspx) at CNRS Orléans.
-My main research topics are infrared emissivity and spectroscopy, their measurement and applications.
-I'm also interested in broader topics of energy, applied physics, and physics education.
+I am an Assistant Professor at the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/guest/en-home).
+My main research topics are infrared emissivity measurements and vibrational spectroscopies in general.
+I'm also interested in broader topics, such as: energy, applied physics, physics education, and the history of science.

 ### CV outline